andrew-mendes/Chillin_Quest/README.md

 #### Scrapped features

 **Icons Gallery**

 I planed on it but decided to leave it open to the user to decide whatever image they want as icons for quest.
 There's also a default one that comes along if none is chosen.

 **Local Storage**

 At start I intended to store user information locally and have cloud save and synchronization options.
-I moved on to implement it as a server sided DB as it was already within my current knowledge to do it this
+I moved on to implement it as a server sided DB as it was already within my current knowledge to do it this way.

 **Tree-like quests UI**

 A tree-like UI with quests parenting others as a requirement to unlock the next (e.g. "Play Hotel California", which could only be unlocked after one completed "Learn to play the guitar").
 This would probably be a very cool feature but nonetheless very advanced for the front-end.

 **Dynamic quest search tool**

 I had not thought about this at the start of the project, and after some research I noticed that to have quests shown dynamically it would require me to change the whole way I implemented the quests through Flask and add some JavaScript to show them or maybe do it all on React, which I still intend to learn.
 So maybe (probably) on version 2.0.